phreeza/manuscript_axon_potentials/doc/manuscript.md

 quadrupole moment (black line) between bifurcating and nonbifurcating case.
 ](../figs/fig_3.pdf){#fig:distscaling height=115%}

-*The barn owl neurophonic as an example that shows these properties.* In order to test our model of the extracellular field of axon bundles, we compared it to recordings from the barn owl auditory brain stem.
+*The barn owl neurophonic as an example that shows a projection zone related dipolar field.*

+In order to test our model of the extracellular field of axon bundles, we compared it to recordings from the barn owl auditory brain stem.

 The barn owl is well known for it's highly developed auditory system.
 One of the features of the system is the strong frequency following response in the EFP recorded in the nucleus laminaris (NL), called the neurophonic.
-In NL the azimuth input from both ears is first integrated to calculate the azimuthal location of a sound source.
+In NL, the input from the two ears is first integrated to calculate the azimuthal location of a sound source, and this information is encoded in the EFP.
 In previous studies it has been shown that the EFP in this region is mainly due to the efferent axons and synaptic currents, and the spiking contribution of postsynaptic neurons is minimal [@Kuokkanen2010Origin].
-Furthermore, the anatomy of the efferent axons is well known and follows a stereotypical pattern [@carr90].
-Two fiber bundles enter the nucleus, with fibers from the contralateral ear entering ventrally, and from the ipsilateral ear dorsally.
+Furthermore, the anatomy of the efferent axons is well known and follows a stereotypical pattern
+[@carr90]: Two fiber bundles enter the nucleus, with fibers from the contralateral ear entering ventrally, and from the ipsilateral ear entering dorsally.
 This well studied physiology and anatomy makes the system an ideal candidate to study the EFPs of axon bundles.

-We performed simultaneous recordings of the EFP response in NL to ipsilateral monaural click stimuli in order to study the spatiotemporal structure of this field potential and compare the data to predictions from our model.
+To study the spatiotemporal structure of the EFP in NL, we performed simultaneous recordings of the response in NL to ipsilateral monaural click stimuli.
 The click responses showed a distinct high- and low-frequency component as previously reported [@wagner09].
+The high-frequency ringing corresponds to the position on the frequency map within NL being recorded from.
 We filtered the data to roughly separate these components.
-The cutoff to split the components was set to 2 kHz.
+The cutoff to split the components was set to 2 kHz, because this frequency was always well below the high-frequency ringing component, which usually dominated the spectra.

-The model fit to the data by performing a nonlinear least squares optimization, with the fiber density at each recording location, the membrane potential in a single fiber at the location next to the most dorsal electrode, and the conduction velocity and distance between bundle and electrode as free parameters.
+The model was fit to the data by performing a nonlinear least squares optimization.
+Free parameters were (1) the fiber density at each recording location, (2) the average membrane potential over time in a single fiber at the location next to the most dorsal electrode, (3) the conduction velocity and (4) the distance between bundle and electrode array.

 ![Axonal field potentials from the barn owl follow structure predicted by model. (**Aa**) High-frequency component of the EFP in response to a click